 Val is currently a doctoral student in Clinical Psychology at Adelphi Univeristy.
 Her current interests are focused in two broad areas: the impact of the nuclear family on the quality of an individual’s adult relationships (e.g. capacity for intimacy, quality of communication etc), and the psychological processes operating in cases of domestic violence, violence risk assessment, and violence prevention.
 Her current work includes investigating the father-daughter relationship as a predictor of the daughter’s attitudes toward intimacy in adulthood, studying individual variations in the capacity to link verbal and non-verbal information, and the importance of those links in emotional recognition and expression.

 Maureen Welsh received her B.S in Nursing from Georgetown University and her Ph.D. in Clincial Psychology from the Derner Institute of Advanced Psychological Studies at Adelphi University.
 She is currently working on a research project investigating linguistic factors of storytelling and how these factors relate to the emotional experience of the teller.
 As an analogue to the psychotherapeutic process, the ultimate goal of this study is to shed light on how psychological change takes place via the "talking cure."
 In addition to studying psychotherapeutic processes, her other clinical interests include Post-Traumatic Stress Disorder, Substance Abuse, Eating Disorders, Child and Adolescent Psychotherapy, and Group Psychotherapy.

-Chen Yang is currently a doctoral student in the developmental psychology program at Georgia State University.
+Chen Yang is currently a usability and consumer behavior researcher at Ctrip an online travel company based in China.
 His research interests include psycholinguistics, developmental psychology and clinical psychology.
 He currently conducts research on embodied experiences, episodic memory and both conceptual and psycholinguistic metaphor.
 He also investigates different issues based on cross cultural comparison, particularly concerning Chinese culture.